HappyShield/happyshield.github.io/pages/laserCutAndPressureCreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_FP_Instructions/STEPS/HS_FP_04.jpg)

+Remove the 3 parts of the press jig from the laser-cutter.
+Select a metal wire between 1-3 mm in diameter.
+Cut the wire to the length of the dashed curves in parts A and C of the template.
-Tape the metal wire along the groove of the parts A and C of the press jig.
+Tape the metal wire onto the dashed curve the groove of the parts A and C of the press jig, being sure not to deviate from the dashed curve, and not to extend beyond the ends of the dashed curve.

 ---